syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/stepper/EJ2_ASP.MVC/steps.md

 {% endhighlight %}
 {% endtabs %}

-In the below sample, the Stepper is rendered with labels.

-{% tabs %}
-{% highlight razor tabtitle="CSHTML" %}
-{% include code-snippet/stepper/steps/label/razor %}
-{% endhighlight %}
-{% highlight c# tabtitle="Label.cs" %}
-{% include code-snippet/stepper/steps/label/label.cs %}
-{% endhighlight %}
-{% endtabs %}

 ## Optional steps

-You can determine whether the step can be skipped or not by setting the `Optional` property.
-By default, the `Optional` property is false.
+You can show whether the step is optional or not by using `Optional` property.
+By default, the `Optional` property is `false`.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}